EmployerKit Research

 Read the full zero hours guide

-A plain English guide to zero hours contracts: what they are, what the law says, and what you need to do before 2027.
+A plain English guide to zero hours contracts: what they are, what the law says, and what you need to do before Autumn 2026.

 Methodology and sources